Please note that these resources are for your information only and should not be used or duplicated elsewhere.

 - improve patient safety

-- improve the experience of women and families during the perinatal period and within perinatal mental health services.
+- improve the experience of women and families in perinatal mental health services.

 The following key issues are fundamental aspects of perinatal mental health care and will be discussed and considered throughout the programme: